 What pan-Canadian licensure can do for a workforce in crisis

-In Canada, medical practice is restricted to the province or territory in which a physician is licensed.
-Other than a few exceptions, practising in a different province or territory means a lengthy application process, sometimes months long, and thousands of dollars in fees.
+In Canada, medical practice has been restricted to the province or territory in which a physician is licensed.
+Other than a few exceptions, practising in a different province or territory has involved a lengthy application process, sometimes months long, and thousands of dollars in fees.

 It could help alleviate the pressure on the medical workforce serving patients in rural and remote communities by making physicians more mobile.
 It would allow for more efficient responses to delivery of health care, including in crises such as the COVID-19 pandemic.
 It would also support virtual care across provincial and territorial borders, providing greater continuity and more timely access.

-Mobility would also provide urgently needed support for physician work-life balance, and health and wellness, potentially improving retention rates by making it easier for doctors and hospitals to fill locums for holidays, and parental and educational leaves.
+Mobility would provide urgently needed support for physician work-life balance, health and wellness, too, potentially improving retention rates by making it easier for doctors and hospitals to fill locums for holidays, parental and educational leaves.

 “It’s no wonder physicians have such high rates of burnout.
 There’s no such thing as a healthy work-life balance if you’re constantly faced with the decision to either cancel patients and feel like you’ve abandoned them, burden an already overworked colleague with squeezing them in, cancel your vacation (yet again), or show up to work sick and tired.”

 Greater physician mobility is gaining momentum.
 In May 2023, a new Atlantic Physician Registry was launched to allow practice across Nova Scotia, New Brunswick, PEI and Newfoundland and Labrador.
 In October, federal, provincial and territorial health ministers committed to a new process for physicians in good standing to practise across the country.
 The CMA welcomed that announcement and continues to advocate for its timely implementation.